JWH709/Buffoon-Builder/Notes/NOTES.md

 - Fixed bug with JokerPreview that caused close button to display on desktop version.
 - Changed the JokerInput to conditionally render based on what input is being used.
-Cost now uses select instead of input
+Cost now uses select instead of input.
+- Added the onClick to show joker preview to dropped art on mobile